Smail-k/Ansible-Nginx-automating-/README.md

 # deploying applications with ansible
-before playing this project you should add a file of hosts where you want to apply this project and also add your SSH Key to those hosts or you can check my script shell for installing ansible and adding SSH key
+before playing this project you should add a file of hosts to tell ansible where to apply this project and also add your SSH Key to those hosts or you can check my script shell for installing ansible and adding SSH key